dpc10ster/RJafroc/cran-comments.md

 # FAILURE SUMMARY (from last attempted submission)
-A non-functioning website was removed.
+* A non-functioning website was removed from the version originally submitted as 2.0.0.

 # All revdep maintainers were notified of the release on release date
 ```